openprov/ssi-consultancy/InteroperabilityTestHarness.md

 Jenkins can be configured to run test jobs either when a repository changes (e.g. code is commited) or at regular intervals, so this issue does not apply.

+How to do this for the interoperability test harness, and a simple shell script, have been [documented](https://github.com/prov-suite/interop-test-harness/blob/master/travis/TravisClient.md).

 ---

 ## Packages and technologies useful for implementation